rapid7/convection/docs/relationship-to-cloudformation.md

 name 'prod-1'
 region 'us-west-1'

-# Instead of re-creating a CDN per region create a "cdn" mirror in this region.
+# Instead of re-creating a CDN per region create a "cdn mirror" in this region.
 stack 'cdn', Templates::CDN_MIRROR
 ```